 You can ensure this is regularly mowing your lawn, trimming or pruning your shrubs and trees, and doing other lawn maintenance tasks such as aeration, fertilization, and mulching.

 Additionally, you could invest in repainting your outer walls, improving your door or entryway, and adding some accents that would make your interiors stand out aesthetically.

-Making your home a truly livable place requires a great deal of leg work and some serious expenses.
-However, maintenance tasks are necessary if you want to live comfortably in a home that is not just well-maintained but aesthetically pleasing as well.
+Making your home a livable place requires a great deal of leg work and serious expenses.
+However, maintenance tasks are necessary if you want to live comfortably in a home that is not just well-maintained but aesthetically pleasing.
 With these tips, both are easily achievable.